 - Our complex comprises of three adjoining factories spanning 8000 square metres.

-- Administration, manufacturing and warehousing all function from this one location employing 60 people.
+- Administration, manufacturing and warehousing all function from this one location employing over 70 people.

 Passionate Staff, Local Manufacturing

 King Springs are manufactured at our Head Office and Plant on Queensland's Gold Coast.
 Our large, modern factory complex, comprising of 3 buildings spanning 8,000 square metres, has been purpose built from the ground up.
 It includes computer controlled coiling machines, gas furnaces, Automatic bar peeling process, and cambering machines which have been designed and custom built by King Springs to ensure all areas of our manufacturing process are of the highest standard.